ToobaJamal/Lifestyle-Blog/README.md

 # Lifestyle-Blog
-A responsive lifestyle blog homepage
+A responsive lifestyle blog homepage which is a project of Scrimba's Responsive web design bootcamp.